SOFIA-Data-Center/sofia_redux/docs/README.md

 # SOFIA Redux documentation

-The online documention is available at https://redux.sofiadatacenter.de
+The online documentation is available at https://redux.sofiadatacenter.de